 In this area, applying for a USDA Rural Development Business Loan is not unlike applying for any commercial loan through the SBA or other lending institution.
 In any case, a good lender will be at your side to help walk you through every step of the loan application process.

 USDA OneRD Loan amounts range from $2 million to $25 million, and up to $100 million for some community facilities loans.
 Terms range from seven to 40 years depending upon loan use, and interest rates are highly competitive, tied to the Wall Street Journal Prime Rate.
 Getting one of these incredibly appealing business loans can be a game-changing event for any business, and the process can be incredibly efficient with the right lending partner.

-.
+If you are interested in a USDA OneRD Guaranteed Loan, contact North Avenue Capital.
 We have offices in Florida, Georgia, Tennessee, Arkansas, and Texas, and partners in all 50 states.
 One of our USDA loan specialists can assess your needs, confirm your eligibility, and help you apply for the right kind of loan for your business.
 Contact us, today!